 These filling muffins are made from energizing buckwheat groats and a tasty combination of nuts and seeds.
-They contain no added sugar, and the tasty mix of fats and protein will give you an energy-filled start to your day.
+They contain no added sugar at all.
+The tasty mix of healthy fats and protein will give you an energy-filled start to your day.
 Enjoy!

 - 1 cup buckwheat groats, soaked

 - 2 Tbsp. chia seeds